jordandeklerk/pyloo/README.md

 __pyloo__ is a framework-agnostic Python package providing efficient approximate leave-one-out cross-validation (LOO-CV) for fitted Bayesian models.
 This package has an R twin [loo](https://github.com/stan-dev/loo).
 <br><br><br>
 > ⚠️ **Note**: This project is in active development and not all features from the R package have been implemented yet.
-While the core functionality is available, some advanced features are still being worked on.
+While the core functionality is available, some advanced features are still being developed.

 From existing posterior simulation draws, we compute approximate LOO-CV using Pareto smoothed importance sampling (PSIS), a procedure for regularizing importance weights.
 As a byproduct of our calculations, we also obtain approximate standard errors for estimated predictive errors, enabling robust model comparison and evaluation across multiple models.